adbar/trafilatura/docs/usage-python.rst

 Execution speed not only depends on the platform and on supplementary packages (``trafilatura[all]``, ``htmldate[speed]``), but also on the extraction strategy.

-The available fallbacks make extraction more precise but also slower.
-The use of fallback algorithms can also be bypassed in *fast* mode, which should make extraction about twice as fast:
+By default, ``extract()`` runs a cascade: its own rule-based extractor first, then readability and jusText as fallbacks if the initial result is too short.
+These fallbacks improve accuracy but are slower.
+In *fast* mode they are skipped entirely, making extraction about twice as fast:

 .. code-block:: python